section-engineering-education/engineering-education/articles/recommender-system-explained/index.md

 These systems use smartphone devices to offer personalized recommendations.
 The accuracy of these systems depends on the context, privacy, and recommendation approach.
 A good example of a mobile recommender system is the one used by taxi companies such as Lyft, DiDi, and Uber.
 In such a case, the system uses the GPS information of routes used by drivers to recommend appropriate pick-up points.
 The GPS information used includes the operational status, location, and time stamps.

 #### Hybrid recommender systems
 Hybrid recommender systems combine content-based filtering and collaborative filtering approaches.
-These systems help in overcoming some of the limitations of pure recommender systems such as sparsity problems and cold start.
+These systems help in overcoming some of the limitations of pure recommender systems such as sparsity problems and [cold start](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).
+Data sparsity makes it difficult for the system to find similar users because the active users rated a few number of products or items.
+The cold start problem occurs when the system finds it difficult to provide accurate suggestions because there is insufficient information about users.

 Netflix is an example of a company that employs hybrid recommender systems.

 ### How recommender systems work
 Recommender systems work by using users' data to generate suggestions.
 The following image provides an overview of how recommender systems work.